drcrajc/Cyril-Z-Analysis-Calculator/README.md

 # Cyril-Z-Analysis-Calculator

-This project helps the impedance analysis calculations using OriginLab Version 8 and above.
+This project helps the impedance analysis calculations using OriginLab Version 8, use python code for faster execution..

 Instructions: